YejinK/ContrastiveLearning-PY/README.md

     - Since the semantic textual similarity tasks are already reported by the SimCSE paper, our aim is to augment these benchmarks and and obtain performance evaluation in a different aspect using Faiss (not only semantical evaluation but also speed-wise aspect; search time, search quality, memory used per index vector, training time, etc.).

 ## Experimental Process
-1. We aim to train an informational text corpus through the simCSE framework using 5M tweets
+1. We aim to train an informal text corpus through the simCSE framework using 5M tweets; to make the proposed model robust on casual text.
-2. We will then run the model through SentEval(https://github.com/facebookresearch/SentEval) which can provide us an accuracy score through a series of benchmarked tests
+2. We will then run the model through SentEval(https://github.com/facebookresearch/SentEval) which can provide us an accuracy score through a series of benchmarked tests.
 3. We will then load and process our model within Faiss(https://github.com/facebookresearch/faiss) and perform comparative search against Bert and other Bert variants.

 ## Dataset
-#### re-train SimCSE
+#### Retrain SimCSE (Unsupervised)
 * 5M tweets: https://drive.google.com/drive/folders/1OPNicSQnr3kbnCr6ajcehZiCRFY36URe?usp=share_link